Steellow/dotfiles/README.md

 - [Mapping Ctrl-hjkl to arrow keys on macOS](https://rarelyneeded.com/2019/11/20/mapping-ctrl-hjkl-to-arrow-keys-on-macos/)
 	- Check `.hammerspoon/init.lua` in this repo
 	- This script unfortunately doesn't work with space or caps lock :/
-- Copy screenshot of selection to clipboard with `ctrl + shift + opt + 4`
-	- I recommend to changing the shortcut to something easier (like print screen button)
-	- You can do this in System preferences → Keyboard → Shortcuts → Screenshots